-h.
-Disclosures of Foreign Affiliations or Relationships to Foreign Countries
+i.
+Disclosures of Foreign Affiliations or Relationships to Foreign Countries (Volume 7)

-In accordance with Section 4 of the SBIR and STTR Extension Act of 2022 and the SBA SBIR/STTR Policy Directive, the Department of Defense will review all proposals submitted in response to this BAA to assess security risks presented by small business concerns seeking a Federally funded award.
+In accordance with Section 4 of the SBIR and STTR Extension Act of 2022 and the SBA SBIR/STTR Policy Directive, the DoD will review all proposals submitted in response to this BAA to assess security risks presented by small business concerns seeking a Federally funded award.
+Small business concerns must complete the Disclosures of Foreign Affiliations or Relationships to Foreign Countries webform in Volume 7 of the DSIP proposal submission (NOTE: PDF uploads will no longer be accepted).
+Full proposal submissions cannot be certified and submitted by the Corporate Official until Volume 7 is fully completed and the webform is submitted.